kevinnie2003/cse15l_lab4/index.md

 ```
 vim L Tab .j <Tab> <enter>
 ```
-By pressing Tab, it is autocomplete with vim ListExamples.java
+By pressing Tab, the command is autocomplete with "vim ListExamples.java".

 Now editing the file ListExamples.java.
 ```